cs6110/2018sp-web/src/syllabus.md

 ## Exams

-There will be a take-home prelim a non-take-home final exam.
-You'll be able to take the prelim anywhere within a one-week period just before spring break; see the [course schedule][schedule].
-The final will take place in the ordinary [final slot][finals] for the class, which, this semester, is **Tuesday, May 23 at 9:00am**.
+There will be a prelim and a final, both in a take-home format.
+You'll be able to take the exams anywhere within a one-week period.
+See the [course schedule][schedule].

 Makeup exams must be scheduled within the first three weeks of class.
 Check the schedule now to see if you have a conflict with another class and contact the instructor immediately to reschedule.